-Meet Kirsten Jordan: 9 Things to Know About Million Dollar Listing: New York's First Female Broker - E!
+Meet Kirsten Jordan: 9 Things to Know About Million Dollar Listing New York's First Female Broker - E!
 Online

 Big Apple real estate is about to get a whole lot more real.

-Bravo's Million Dollar Listing: New York returns for its ninth season with a brand new addition: Kirsten Jordan.
+Bravo's Million Dollar Listing New York returns for its ninth season with a brand new addition: Kirsten Jordan.
 The powerhouse broker boasts over half a billion (yes, billion) dollars in luxury properties, and makes history as the first female broker for the East Coast franchise.

 A seasoned real estate agent, Jordan exclusively spills to E!
 News what it's like to be a newbie on reality TV.
 But first, find out which fellow Bravolebrities she hopes to meet and what it's like working with MDLNY's dueling icons Ryan Serhant and Fredrik Eklund.